zilch/type-route/docs/introduction/getting-started.md

 Hopefully that was enough to point you in the right direction!

 If you need more guidance there is a full _runnable_ version of the above example on the [React](../guides/react.md) page.
 Alternatively, if React isn't your thing there is an [Angular](../guides/angular.md) example, [Vue](../guides/vue.md) example, and [plain JS](../guides/vanilla-javascript.md) example too.
-The _Guides_ section of the documentation has detailed overviews and examples for most of the use cases you'll have.
-Additionally, the _API Reference_ section has notes and examples for each part of the API.
+The _Guides_ section of the documentation has detailed overviews and examples for most use cases.
+Additionally, the _API Reference_ section has descriptions and examples for each part of the API.